DreymaR/BigBagKbdTrixPKL/README.md

 * This repo contains executables for the original PKL as well as PKL[eD], and source code for both.
 * The layouts are updated to PKL[eD] format though, so they'd need a little reconstruction for old PKL.
-* The PKL_Settings.ini file holds layout choices.
-The layout.ini files hold layout settings and mappings.
+* The PKL_Settings.ini file holds layout choices and general program settings.
+* The layout.ini files hold layout settings and mappings.
+It may point to and augment a baseLayout.ini file.

 The files may take a little tweaking to get what you want.
-Remember, there are several parameters:
+There are several parameters:
 * ISO (European/World) vs ANSI (US) vs other keyboard types
-    * ISO boards have a `VK_102` key between `Z` and `LShift`, and some OEM_ key codes differ from ANSI ones
+    * ISO boards have a `VK_102` key between `Z` and `LShift`.
+Some `OEM_` key codes differ from ANSI ones.
-    * JIS (Japanese) etc are not supported so far - sorry!
+    * JIS (Japanese) etc are not supported so far - sorry.
 * Colemak vs QWERTY vs what-have-you, obviously.
 Choose wisely!
+    * This repo by default contains mainly Colemak(-DH) and Tarmak layouts, with QWERTY included.
 * Extend mappings, using for instance CapsLock as a modifier for nav/edit/multimedia/etc keys.
 It's awesome!!!
 * Curl(DH), Angle and/or Wide ergonomic mods, moving some keys to more comfortable positions
     * Angle/Wide affect the "hard" key positions in the layout.ini file, usually both for Layout and Extend